Maine Coon Lifespan:

 by: Jacob's Daddy

-Jacob came into my life in 1995, and since then he has been an important member of the family.
-A little Man in a cat suit.
+Jacob came into my life in 1995, and for 17 years, he was an important member of our family - a little man in a cat suit.

-It will be a little hard to get used to not having him around.
-Jacob has always had a place in my heart from day one, and will continue until the day comes where my heart stops beating.
-He was one of the best friends I have ever had.
+It will take time to adjust to life without him.
+Jacob always had a special place in my heart, and he will remain there forever.
+He was one of the best friends I’ve ever had.

 Main Coon Female